isomerpages/mas-moneysense/_money-management/Understanding Debit Cards.md

 <h4><strong>Be Careful When Transacting Online</strong></h4>
 <p>Your debit card details may be captured by intercepting your online transactions.
-Criminals will then use the details to perform card-not-present transactions such as online or mail-order/telephone-order transactions.</p>
+Criminals will then use the details to perform card-not-present transactions such as online or mail-order/ telephone-order transactions.</p>
 <h4><strong>Shop On 3D Secure Websites</strong></h4>
 <p>A One-Time Password (OTP) is needed before completing the purchase.
 This
 step ensures that the person making the purchase is the rightful owner of the debit card used.
-Notify your bank immediately if you received an OTP but didn't make the transaction.</p>
+Notify your bank immediately if you received an OTP but did not make the transaction.</p>
 <h3><strong>Lost Or Stolen Cards</strong></h3>
 <p>If you lose your debit card, let the card issuer know immediately.
 If
 it is stolen, make a police report and inform the card issuer.
 The maximum